 In live update mode, the filter bar reacts instantly to every input change.
 Because the content area updates automatically whenever the user changes a filter selection, the Go button is not necessary, and is not shown.

-In manual update mode, the filter results are only updated when the user clicks or taps the Go button that is shown in manual mode.
+In manual update mode, the filter results are only updated when the user clicks the Go button that is shown in manual mode.
 Pressing ENTER on the keyboard also triggers the filter.

 In general, use live update mode, which is more convenient for users.
 However, consider using manual update mode if the user has to configure multiple filters to obtain a useful result set, or if you expect the resulting traffic to be excessively high.